avinashi10/game-lobby-system/README.md

 # Puberry Game Lobby System

 Welcome to the Puberry Game Lobby System!
-This system manages game lobbies for multiplayer interaction, enabling players to create, join, leave lobbies, and start games automatically when the lobby reaches a 3 players.
+This system manages game lobbies for multiplayer interaction, enabling players to create, join, leave lobbies, and start games automatically when the lobby reaches 3 players.

 ## Design Decisions